xzhou110/xzhou110.github.io/_posts/2018-07-06-project-benson.md

 After thorough analysis, we believed following aspects have strong impact to the street team marketing effectiveness:

 <ul>
-<li>Traffic around each station - leveraging MTA traffic data</li>
+<li>Traffic around each station - analysis leveraging MTA traffic data</li>
-<li> How far each station is from surrounding top 20 high Tech firms in NY - leveraging Google Maps API</li>
+<li> How far each station is from surrounding top 20 high Tech firms in NY - analysis leveraging Google Maps API</li>
-<li>How far each station is from surrounding Starbucks - leveraging Google Maps API </li>
+<li>How far each station is from surrounding Starbucks - analysis leveraging Google Maps API </li>
-<li> Female relative percentage at each station- leveraging US Census data</li>
+<li> Female relative percentage at each station- analysis leveraging US Census data</li>
 </ul>

 For each station, we assessed four aspects and assign a score on each aspect.
-Then we calculated weighted average of 4 scores to derive at final score for each station.
+Then we calculated weighted average of four scores to derive at final score of each station.
 The final scores were used for ranking purpose.

 ### Results

-Stations were ranked based on the weighted average score of above four factors.
+Stations were ranked based on the weighted average scores of above four factors.
 Top stations and optimal time windows were identified.

 ### Conclusion and Next Steps